Wrapped-Hive/oracle/README.md

 `POST` `/create`

-Create new conversion (wLEO -> LEO) request and ethereum deposit address.
+Create new conversion (wWEED -> WEED) request and ethereum deposit address.

 Deposit address reservation will expire in 7 days and address will be reused.